cfengine/documentation/reference/functions/splitstring.markdown

 **Return type**: `slist`

-**Description**: Splits `string` into substrings wherever `regex` occurs, and returns the list with at most `maxent` those strings.
+**Description**: Splits `string` into at most `maxent` substrings wherever `regex` occurs, and  returns the list with those strings.

-If the maximum number of splits is insufficient to accommodate all entries, then the final entry in the `slist` that is generated will contain the rest of the un-split string.
+If the maximum number of substrings is insufficient to accommodate all entries,then the final entry in the `slist` that is generated will contain the rest of the un-split string.

 **Arguments**:

 * `string` : A data string, *in the range* .\*
 * `regex` : Unanchored regular expression to split on, *in the range* .\*
-* `maxent` : Maximum number of pieces, *in the range* 0,99999999999
+* `maxent` : Maximum number of substrings, *in the range* 0,99999999999

 **Example**: